Bullet Club: 2023

 On March 5 at the NJPW 51st Anniversary Show, after David Finlay defeated Tomohiro Ishii in the first round of the New Japan Cup, Gedo cut a promo after the match saying, "Bullet Club needs a rebel", making Finlay the new leader of Bullet Club.
 El Phantasmo wasn't happy about this because he said all of the members of Bullet Club had agreed to not attack Jay White and kick him from Bullet Club.
 El Phantasmo openly opposed Finlay and at Sakura Genesis, Finlay and Kenta would turn on Phantasmo after the match, removing him from Bullet Club.
 At Capital Collision, Finlay would replace El Phantasmo with Clark Connors.
 On April 16, the Natural Classics would be inducted into Bullet Club's sub group, the Rogue Army in Tamashii.
 At Dominion 6.4 in Osaka-jo Hall, Dan Moloney would join Bullet Club after attacking Francesco Akira and TJP with Connors after they won IWGP Junior Heavyweight Tag Team Championship, betraying United Empire.
 The same night, Alex Coughlin and Gabe Kidd would also join Bullet Club by attacking the newly crowned IWGP Tag Team and Strong Openweight Tag Team Champions Yoshi-Hashi and Goto.
-The sub-group of Connors, Coughlin, Finlay, Kidd, Moloney, and Gedo would be known as Bullet Club War Dogs.
-At Destruction in Kobe, Yoshinobu Kanemaru would join House of Torture after helping Sho defeat Taichi for the KOPW Championship, betraying Just 5 Guys.
-On November 29, night 8 of the World Tag League, Gates of Agony (Bishop Kaun and Toa Liona) would seemingly join House of Torture but would reveal it to be a trick on the following December 1 show.
-On December 6, Ren Narita joined House of Torture after turning on his partner Shota Umino.

-Formation of Bullet Club Gold / Bang Bang Gang

-Jay White made his debut as a member of the AEW roster on the April 5 episode of AEW Dynamite where he came to aid Juice Robinson and attacking Ricky Starks.
-His entrance video showed the Bullet Club logo in gold, hinting that White was still in Bullet Club.
-Later on social media, White posted a picture of him and Robinson throwing up the stable's iconic gun taunt with the phrase "Bullet Club Black 'n Gold".
-The next week in a pre-taped promo, the duo declared themselves the first two members of Bullet Club Gold, establishing an official branch of the faction in AEW.
-On the June 7 episode of Dynamite, Austin and Colten Gunn interfered to help White defeat Starks.
-On the June 21 episode of Dynamite, White and Robinson returned the favor helping the Gunns defeat The Hardys.
-The Gunns were officially inducted into Bullet Club Gold during the June 24 episode of Collision, after teaming with White and Robinson to defeat Starks, CM Punk, and FTR, subsequently nicknaming themselves the "Bang Bang Gang".
+At the same time, Jay White also appeared on All Elite Wrestling, where he created his own sub-faction, Bang Bang Gang.